vavrek/oa-arch/README.md

 ## Contributing
 Hack away, friends! :)

-This is a valuable and unique project which could benefit anyone disabled, young, or elderly.
+This is a unique and valuable project which could benefit anyone disabled, young, or elderly.

-Let's make computing more fun, convenient, and accessible!
+Let's make computing more fun, convenient, private, and accessible!

 ## Authors and acknowledgment
 Andrew Vavrek, Clayton G. Hobbs, Jezra, Jonathan Kulp